 Store any remaining Pavlova in the fridge and eat within 24 hours.

 If you have enjoyed this recipe for Raspberry Coulis Drizzled Mixed Berry Pavlova you may also like these:

-Pavlovas are extremely forgiving as a dessert.
-However, if they should crack and crumble beyond repair, simply make an Eton Mess as pictured above or, alternatively make Raspberry Chocolate Ice Cream Sundae.
+Pavlovas are a favourite of mine, because they are extremely forgiving as a dessert.
+And, even if they crack and crumble beyond repair, switch to making an Eton Mess as pictured above or, alternatively make Raspberry Chocolate Ice Cream Sundae.

-Because this recipe is easily made gluten free, it is a great way of providing dessert, without excluding people who have dietary restrictions.
-At Feasting is Fun the aim is to create recipes that more people can share and enjoy.
+And as this recipe is easily made gluten free, it is a great way of serving dessert, without excluding people who have dietary restrictions.
+Most importantly at Feasting is Fun, the aim is to create recipes that more people can share and enjoy.
 And, on that note, from experience, when transporting this dessert, it is easier to take the separate components and assemble once there.

 Finally, whatever the past year held for you, my hope is that the coming year will be one of love, peace and reconciliation